Why Are You Putting Tar and Gravel on Paved Roads?

 Just as our own skin protects our bodies from harsh elements that can compromise our health, the surface layer of a road protects the integrity of the layers beneath.
 That is why road surfaces are designed to receive periodic treatments to protect the integrity of the multiple layers of material.
+One of the best ways to extend the life of asphalt pavement is to apply a cost-effective preservation treatment called Chip Seal.

 CHIP SEAL (SEALCOAT) FAST FACTS